 There are two kinds of users on Instagram.
 The first ones are those who tend to care a great deal about the number of their followers and will only follow you once you follow them back.
-The second kind are those who care very little about these petty comparisons; these are often the kind that has a much longer following list than the number of their followers.
+The second kind is those who care very little about these petty comparisons; these are often the kind that has a much longer following list than the number of their followers.
 And in their own ways, both of these users’ opinions on their follower list are justified.

 The issue that we’re going to address in our blog today is closely related to one’s followers on Instagram.
 We’re going to discuss a peculiar problem wherein a user isn’t able to see the updated list of their followers due to some issue.